 Generally speaking, any Veteran or surviving spouse of a Veteran applying for the VA Aid and Attendance program can expect to receive an answer in about five months.
 However, if the pension is granted, a lump sum will be awarded to the Veteran and/or their Spouse.
 The pension is retroactive up to the first day of the following month and back up until when the Application for Pension or Compensation was received by the VA.

-The maximum amount of pension money that can be awarded per month is:
+Per the Veterans Affairs Department, as of December 1, 2018, the maximum amount of pension amount that can be awarded per month is:

 While this would not likely cover monthly room and board costs in an assisted living facility, it could cover a good portion of assisted living expenses.
 In addition, it is important to note that this VA aid program does not affect Medicaid eligibility.
 Even though Medicaid does not cover everything, it can be used to pay for some medical and personal care costs accrued by those in assisted living situations.

 Another benefit of the VA Aid and Attendance Program is that Veterans who qualify and their spouses will be able to receive complete free medical care plus coverage for prescription drugs.